 If you struggle to draw people in your doors, look for creative ways to drum up interest or establish your bar or restaurant as the place to be on Cinco de Mayo.

 Finally, try using Womply’s reputation management software to help you attract and retain more happy customers.
 Sign up for a free demo today to see how businesses like yours have used Womply to bring in 20% more revenue while saving an extra 10 hours of work per week.

 Did you enjoy “How much do restaurants and bars make on Cinco de Mayo?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement